wellesley-bisc195/BISC195.jl/docs/src/Lesson2/2_functions.md

 [^2]: **Scope** - The region of a program in which assigned variables are available.
       In julia, scopes tend to be much more restrictive by default than in other languages.
       If you ever get an `UndefVarError` when you think that you've actually defined the variable, it's probably not in the right scope.
+[^3]: **Stack trace** - This part of error messages can be super daunting at first,
+      especially as your programs get more complicated, but can also be incredibly helpful when debugging.
+      Essentially, they are displaying the [stack diagram](https://benlauwens.github.io/ThinkJulia.jl/latest/book.html#stack_diagrams) for your program where the error occured, including pointing to the specific line in the code files (or REPL block number) where the error occurred.